 Type or print the required information in the name, address, and information boxes on the top of page 1.
-Indicate whether the taxable year is a calendar year or a fiscal year; if a fiscal year, indicate the taxable year on the top of the return.
-Indicate whether this return is an original or an amended return.
+Check the corresponding box to indicate if this return is an original return or an amended return.

 Enter the employer identification number (EIN) of the organization.
 Organizations that do not have an EIN must get one from the Internal Revenue Service.
 Organizations that fail to include their EIN may be subject to a penalty.